 When you encounter a steep or an uphill section, shift your bike into a ‘low gear.’
 In other words, the chain should be on the biggest cog on the rear wheel.
-This is going to allow you turn the cranks more easily and do what people mean when they say “spin up the climb.”
-Your legs will be spinning the cranks faster than the bike is rolling forward but you’ll be able to make it up the climb without taking your feet off the pedals.
+This is going to allow you to turn the cranks more easily and do what people mean when they say “spin up the climb.”
+Your legs will be spinning the cranks faster than the bike is rolling forward, but you’ll be able to make it up the climb without taking your feet off the pedals.

 Shifting your gears is all about timing.
 The better you get at shifting, the more efficient you’ll be on the trail.
 Don’t be afraid to try out different gears on the trail.
-It will take a while to hone on the combinations that work best for you.
+It will take a while to hone the combinations that work best for you.

 Experiment with the brakes.
 Try changing gears on a small hill.

-You have to pedal to shift the bike properly, there’s a sweet spot of power from your legs that will help shift the bike smoothly without jamming the gears.
+You have to pedal to shift the bike properly, and there’s a sweet spot of power from your legs that will help shift the bike smoothly without jamming the gears.